50 Years of Designing Places to Be and Belong

 Persevering Through Recession

 During a severe recession, Meyer’s checking account dropped to just $7.
-When Deborah Meyer asked the team if they wanted to continue, everyone committed fully, pitching in to help the firm persevere through challenging times.
+When Deborah Meyer asked the team if they wanted to continue, everyone committed fully, and pitched in to help the firm persevere through challenging times.

 1982